sellflow/sellflow/README.md

 Push to your fork and create a PR

-## Code of Conduct

-We are committed to evaluating contributions within project channels (such as reporting issues, posting feature requests, updating documentation, submitting pull requests and other project activities) without regard to the contributor's level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, politics, or activity outside of project channels.

-## Consulting
+## Professional Support

 With official support, you get expert help straight from the core team.
 We provide dedicated support, prioritize feature requests, deployment strategies, advice on best practices, design decisions, and team augmentation.
-Reach out to us at support@kodefox.com.
+Reach out to us for consulting at support@kodefox.com.

 ## License